 If you are not in the best health or have a pre-existing condition, you may fall into a substandard category, which means you will receive the highest rates.

 If your bipolar disorder is very mild, with no other recent health concerns or medication changes, you may be placed into the standard rating class.

-How do you know if your bipolar Disorder is mild and under control?
+How do you know if your bipolar disorder is mild and under control?
 If you follow your doctor’s orders, have no recent changes in your medications, are not using or abusing drugs, and have not attempted to commit suicide, most insurance providers will consider your symptoms to be lower-risk.

-Unfortunately, most bipolar disorder clients will be placed in a substandard category.
+Unfortunately, most bipolar disorder patients will be placed in a substandard category.
 According to data reported by the National Alliance on Mental Health, 83 percent of all bipolar cases are classified as severe.
 That is a large majority.

 What does that mean for your bipolar life insurance rates?
 If you fall into this category, expect to pay at least 25 percent more than the standard rates for a traditionally underwritten whole life insurance policy.